lc8631058/Gait_Recognition_using_Deep_Learning/README.md

 We want to build a network, which can transform different kind of incomplete GEI, whether it's composed of 1 frames or 10 frames of Gait silhouettes or different start frame, direct to complete GEI, whcih has almost one kind of shape for each subject:

 ![alt text][image5]

+### Train strategy

+As you can see from this figure, different incomplete GEIs composed of differen number of frames of start frames has various shapes, standing or walking, so it's hard to directly transform them to complete GEI, so we first train many network to achieve a small range transformation, we call it ITCNet, which means Incomplete to Complete Transformation Network, GC means gait cycle, 1/10 GC meams by 1/10 gait cycle composed GEI：

+![alt text][image6]

 ## Getting Started